 - Hadassah-Esther becomes Queen of 7 and 120 Provinces

-A retrospective on Israel’s failure in the Scroll of Esther to observe Pesach:
+Israel’s failure in the Scroll of Esther to observe Pesach:

-In the time of Mordecai and Esther our people of Israel chose of their own free-will—there was no compulsory government edict to attend the Lion-King’s banquet—to join themselves to the (secular and) pagan world, eating and drinking at the world’s banquet; instead of faithfully observing the Pesach of Avinu Shebashamayim (our Father in Heaven).
+The people of Israel chose of their own free-will to attend the Lion-King’s banquet—to join themselves to the secular and pagan world—instead of faithfully observing the Pesach of the God of Israel.
 This means our people got in trouble in the first place by failing to observe Pesach.
 Fidelity in the Torah is measured by obedience:

 “If you love Me you will keep My commandments.”

-Man’s love language to Adonai is obedience.
-Man’s language of infidelity to Adonai is disobedience.
-Messiah taught us that the Spirit of the Holy One convicts us (Israel, His people) of sin (chametz):
+Israel’s love language to Adonai (the LORD) is obedience.
+Israel’s language of infidelity to Adonai is disobedience.
+Messiah taught us that the Spirit of the Holy One convicts us of sin (chametz):

 וְהָיָה כִּי־יָבֹא וְהוֹכִיחַ אֶת־הָעוֹלָם עַל־דְּבַר הַחֵטְא וְהַצֶּדֶק וְהַמִּשְׁפָּט׃ עַל־הַחֵטְא כִּי לֹא־הֶאֱמִינוּ בִי׃ וְעַל־הַצֶּדֶק כִּי אֵלֵךְ אֶל־אָבִי וְלֹא תוֹסִיפוּ לִרְאוֹת אֹתִי׃ וְעַל־הַמִּשְׁפָּט כִּי נִדּוֹן שַׂר הָעוֹלָם הַזֶּה׃

-“When He [the Spirt of the Holy One] comes, He will rebuke (convict) the world regarding sin, righteousness, and justice: regarding righteousness, for I will go to My Father and you will no longer see Me; and regarding justice, for the ruler of this world is judged.”
+“When He [the Spirt of the Holy One] comes, He will rebuke (convict) the world regarding sin, righteousness, and justice: regarding righteousness, for I will go to the Father and you will no longer see me; and regarding justice, for the ruler of this world is judged.”

 What sin is it that the Messiah is referring to here?
 It is the sin of our nation and our people’s unbelief.
-Israel has sinned because it has thus far failed to believe as a nation and a people in the true Korban Pesach (the Lamb of Elohim).
+We have sinned because we have thus far failed to believe as a nation and a people in the true Korban Pesach of God (the Lamb of God).
 As was the case in the time of righteous Mordecai and Esther:

-Israel has failed to attend (in full faith) the Pesach and Chag HaMatzot of Adonai.
+Israel has failed to attend (in full faith) the Pesach and Chag HaMatzot of the LORD our God.

-By rejecting the sacrifice of the true Korban Pesach, our Messiah, we have failed to observe the true meaning of Pesach, Chag HaMatzot, HaBikkurim, and Shavuot.
+By our rejecting the sacrifice of the true Korban Pesach of God we have failed to observe the true meaning of Pesach, Chag HaMatzot, HaBikkurim, and Shavuot.
 However, there continues to be opportunity to rectify this mistake.
-For there still remains to the people and nation of Israel:
+For according to the Torah there still remains to the people and nation of Israel:

 The blessed promise of the second Passover (Pesach Sheni) of Messiah.

 Thereafter, the Messiah of God will remove the chametz not only from Israel’s own house but he shall also begin to remove all of the chametz from all of the other houses of all the nations, peoples, and families of the earth.
-So in the near future Israel and Messiah will remove the sin of all the world through our zealously offering to all of the Gentiles our heavenly Father’s generous invitation to attend His Banquet of Pesach, His Banquet of Redemption and Reconciliation.
+So in the near future Messiah and Israel will remove the sin of all the world through our zealously offering to all of the Gentiles our heavenly Father’s generous invitation to attend His Banquet of Pesach—-God’s Banquet of Redemption, Reconciliation, and Unity.

 Attendance at Pesach is mandatory.
 Refusal to believe in the Lamb of Elohim who takes away the sin of the world results in one’s sins remaining upon him or her.
-We must believe to be cleansed of our sin by exercising faith in the Korban Pesach if their/our sins are to be forgiven.
-All humankind can now receive forgiveness of sin by spiritually attending Pesach.
-Thereafter we receive the gift of Living Torah, the Indwelling Presence of the Spirit of Holiness, by attending Shavuot.
-Then finally we receive a reserved and honored place in the congregation of the righteous in the messianic age of Adonai’s rule on earth, by attending Sukkot.
-Therefore it is our spiritual attendence at the three Pilgrimage Festivals, in Hebrew Shalosh Regalim (שלוש רגלים), that guarantees us a permanent place in the eternal kingdom of Adonai our Father.
+Now both Jew and Gentile must exercise true faith in the Korban Pesach if their/our sins are to be forgiven.
+All humankind can now receive forgiveness of sin by spiritually attending Pesach; and the gift of the *Indwelling Presence of the Holy Spirit by attending Shavuot.

 On the 7th day the King ordered his Queen to appear before him: